aerickt/lapwing-for-beginners/src/Chapter-06.md

 ## Chapter 6 test

-This chapter's test consists of all the practice drills you have done in this chapter.
+This chapter's test consists of all the practice drills in this chapter.
 Make sure your settings are configured as such:

 ![test settings](img/5-test-settings.png)